The muddy chicken run: what causes it and how to fix it.

 My Eglu Cube with a cover over the run.The Eglu cover works to shield from rain in winter and sun in summer.

-• If you're able to cover the whole thing, so much the better.
-It will also protect from the poop of wild birds which helps protect from Avian Influenza.
+• If you can cover the whole run, so much the better.
+It will also protect from airborne predators and wild birds, who can carry bird flu.

-When it freezes, snow combined with poor ventilation in the coop can lead to frostbite.
-Outside in the run, it leaves few places for chickens to forage, or stand without their feet becoming frozen.
+It leaves few places for chickens to forage, or stand without their feet becoming prone to frostbite.

-• You know your own area.
-You'll know when snow is likely to fall.
-You'll also know whether it's usually accompanied by wind, which – even if you have a roof cover – will blow the snow into the run.
+You know your own area and when snow is likely to fall.
 So before that's likely to happen, take some time to prepare your run.

-• Wrap a the same type of thick tarpaulin or polythene sheets around the outside of your run.
+• Wrap the same type of tarpaulin around part of the outside of the run.
 If you have chain-link fencing this shouldn't be a problem.
-Use zip ties to hold the sheets to the fencing.
+Use zip ties to hold the sheets in place.

 • If you have a very large run (mine is over an acre!) choose a corner which is reasonably sheltered, and create a covered section.